idaholab/ResDEEDS/README.md

 ### Options
 * `app_secret_key` - identifies your Flask app.
 Should remain secret.
 * `debug_mode` - set to `true` to enable Flask debugging.
+* `verbose_logging` - set to `true` to enable debug log messages.
 * `use_okta` - set to `true` to enable Okta authentication.
 Configure your Okta instance in a `config/client_secrets.json`.
 If this is set to `false`, the app runs in an unauthenticated mode, where all users can see all projects.
+For a single user running the app locally, we recommend setting this to `false`.
 * `okta` - partial Okta configuration.
 The remainder is found in a `config/client_secrets.json` file like [this one](https://github.com/okta/samples-python-flask/blob/master/okta-hosted-login/client_secrets.json.dist).
     * `orgUrl` - the Okta organization URL, e.g. https://example.okta.com.
     * `token` - your API token.